zehuiyin/personal_website_jekyll/_posts/2023-4-21-Travel-speed-and-routes-of-the-bike-share-system:-An-analysis-of-Bike-Share-Toronto.md

 -	RQ2.
 To what extent do the existing bike lanes complement the Bikeshare Toronto System?
 <!-- readmore -->

+To answer these two research questions, I simulated the shortest cycling paths between every pair of Toronto bike-share stations using the OpenStreetMap road network and the R5 routing engine.
+I estimated the average cycling speed within the system by calculating the seasonal average cycling speeds at each station.
+I also created the estimated travel flow by aggregating the simulated paths and visually comparing them with the existing bike lanes in Toronto.
+The project results showed that the average travelling speed in the bike-share system was at least 12 km/h and that the existing bike lanes did not complement the bike-share system well.

 You can find codes used in this project by clicking <a href="https://github.com/zehuiyin/travel_speed_and_routes_toronto_bikeshare" target="_blank">here</a>.